zzak00/nlp_with_transformers_visualizations/chapter3.md

 # NLP with Transformers chapter 3: Transformer anatomy
 In this chapter, we will dive deeper into the Transformers architecture, exploring the main building blocks of a transformer model.
-We will first focus on constructing the attention mechanism and then integrate all the necessary components to make the encoder function.
+We will focus on constructing the attention mechanism and then integrate all the necessary components to make the encoder function.
 Additionally, we'll highlight the key distinctions between the encoder and decoder modules.

 Tighten your seatbelt, it's time to explore the wonders of NLP✨.